Cover Image

 Initially, there were discussions about whether the key should have a structure.
 Allen eventually offered all those who wanted "special" ASINs any ASIN starting with the letter A while simultaneously creating the counter at B000000000.
 CTO Shel Kaplan was convinced and agreed to Allen's proposal.
 The ASIN project could begin and be introduced.

-Where do I find the ASIN on Amazon?
+Where do I find the ASIN number on Amazon?

 You can find the ASIN on every product detail page in the middle section below the product description and in almost every product-specific URL of the product detail page in the address display in the browser.